 The diagram depicts solely one of the actually a whole bunch of different oil refinery configurations.
 The diagram additionally does not embrace any of the standard refinery services providing utilities equivalent to steam, cooling water, and electric power in addition to storage tanks for crude oil feedstock and for intermediate merchandise and end merchandise.

 – Automotive and railroad diesel fuels

-– Bunker gas oil and other residual gas oils
+– Bunker gasoline oil and other residual gas oils

-Many of those aren’t produced in all petroleum refineries.
+Many of those are not produced in all petroleum refineries.

 – Specialty petroleum naphthas

 Waxes and greases

 Petroleum refinery product yields differ significantly from one refinery to another as a result of the massive majority of refineries course of their own distinctive slate of crude oils and, much more significantly, have different refining course of configurations.